The Weekend to Forget

 That “Weekend to Remember” turned out to be a “Weekend we will never forget.”
 We were able to purge the bad things attacking our marriage and gather much needed tools to continually eliminate them.
 It was a really hard but desperately needed time.

-I appeal to you, don’t wait, find a Weekend to Remember in your area and make an investment in your marriage.
-It will be a weekend you will never forget.
+I appeal to you, don’t wait, find a Weekend to Remember in your area, attend any marriage event offered by your own church, or in your community, and make an unforgettable investment in your marriage.